 Invercargill, population 53,000, has the usual major supermarkets, Countdown, New World, Pak’nsave for getting the main supplies.
 Shellite or Fuelite for your stove can be obtained at outdoor and hardware stores if you haven’t been allowed to fly with it.

 The small store, Ship to Shore Four Square supermarket, at Oban, population around 400, has a reasonable, if expensive, supply of food and basic camping needs, matches, candles, Fuelite, etc, and operates normal business hours, seven days a week.

 warnings | North West Circuit – Rakiura National Park, Stewart Island

-There is no ATM/money machine in Bluff, or on Stewart Island, remember you are venturing to the edge of the Earth.
+There is no ATM/money machine in Bluff, or on Rakiura, remember you are venturing to the edge of the Earth.
 Businesses to take cards, of course.

 Heavy rain and strong winds can occur at any time of the year, which can have two effects.
 The track can be muddy in places and while the mud is legendary it is often is not as bad as you might think, pack those gaiters and waterproof overtrousers.

 The track can flood in places, more like a rising tide and having to wade through a shallow lake than a raging torrent.
 In any case care should be taken and if in doubt spend an extra day in Masons Bay Hut until the flood recedes.

 Getting from Mason Bay to Freshwater can involve long periods of wading through cool waters, trying not to fall off the duckboards you can’t quite make out in the gloomy water.